 Guidance on positive and negative controls and reference material should be included in each of the tests.
-Methods where the inclusion of appropriate controls is essential (e.g. enzyme-linked immunosorbent assay [ELISA]) should be indicated.
+Methods where the inclusion of appropriate controls is essential (e.g. enzyme-linked immunosorbent assay (ELISA)) should be indicated.
 Sources and specifications of controls and reference materials (e.g. catalogue numbers of bacterial reference strains) should be provided.

-In the case of a high risk of aerosol contamination, and for specific pest, please consider if instructions should be provided to monitor possible cross contamination, e.g. compare the sequences of positive controls and positive samples.
+In the case of a high risk of aerosol contamination, and for specific pests, instructions should be provided to monitor possible cross contamination, e.g. through comparison of sequences of positive controls and samples.

-As the minimum requirements for controls vary from test to test and from pest to pest, each DP drafting group, by the time of definition of the minimum requirements of which tests should be performed for diagnosis, would also decide the minimum requirements for control.
-The preparation of a guidance document with options for each pest group (i.e. each discipline) is under progress.
+As the minimum requirements for controls vary from test to test and from pest to pest, each DP drafting group, by the time the minimum requirements of which tests should be performed for diagnosis are defined, would also decide the minimum requirements for control.
+A guidance document with options for each pest group (i.e. each discipline) is in preparation.